jribbink/equifood/README.md

 ##### Customer App

-The client-facing frontend for the project (React Native) can be found in the `customer_app` directory.
+The client-facing frontend for the project (React Native) can be found in the `apps/customer-app` directory.

 The app is supported as an IOS/Android application.

-##### Restaurant App
+##### Merchant App

-The restaurant-facing frontend for the project (React Native) can be found in the `restaurant_app` directory.
+The merchant-facing frontend for the project (React Native) can be found in the `apps/merchant-app` directory.

 The app is supported as an IOS/Android application.

 #### Backend

-The backend for the project (NestJS) can be found in the `backend` directory.
+The backend for the project (NestJS) can be found in the `apps/equifood-api` directory.

 #### Shared

-Shared types for the frontend and backend can be found in the `shared` directory.
+Shared types for the frontend and backend can be found in the `lib/api-interfaces` directory.

 These types are shared between all of the TypeScript apps within this project for easy code reuse,